danymat/neogen/README.md

 ## Features

-- Create annotations with one keybind
+- Create annotations with one keybind, and jump your cursor using `Tab`.
 - Defaults for multiple languages and annotation conventions
 - Extremely customizable and extensible
 - Written in lua